 Bournemouth University’s Global Environmental Solutions team have been contracted again to research the ecology of the water bodies over the next couple of years, as well as use a drone to survey the lagoon when it is drained down to different heights.
 This will then tell us at what level we would need to drain the lagoon to make it effective for wading birds to use the lagoon to feed in regularly.
 At the same time we are looking at options to improve the sluice gate so that the water level can be managed more precisely than is currently possible.

-Photos: left: view from the bridge of the Sluice gate and channel, right: the gantry above the gate and the water depth boards
+Photos – below: view from the bridge of the Sluice gate and channel; right: the gantry above the gate and the water depth boards

 Speaking of Geese, you may recall the project earlier in the year that rounded up Greylag geese in Poole Park, in order to gather information on their size, weight, sex etc and also to ring them so they can be identified in the wild when they move away from Poole Park at the end of the summer.
-The student behind the project, Thomas Weston, publishes regular updates and is keen to receive any sightings, get in touch if you would like to know more: email@example.com
+The student behind the project, Thomas Weston, publishes regular updates [October 2019 project update] and is keen to receive any sightings; get in touch if you would like to know more: email@example.com